 By the way our contract did not have a non-compete.
 It really is just a non-contact clause.
 You can’t solicit our clients. if you take one, you have to pay a portion of the revenue you generate.
 Simple.

 For a short time thereafter, we offered a walk away.
 M’s attorney demanded $20,000 or else they were not going to settle out the claim.
 We stuck firm on the walk away, where neither party paid the other.
 M was out very little.
-We on the other hand were out close to $150,000.
-All for a false claim.
-All because M retaliated against us for firing him.
-Max’s attorneys always worked on contingency.
+We on the other hand were out close to $150,000, for legal fees to date and another $125,000 from the shutdown.
+All because M retaliated against my company for firing him by removing and destroying FoxPro programs (code, forms, executables, Tables, etc.) used to process data and generate reports for our clients.
+M’s attorneys always worked on contingency.
 Mine were paid by the hour.
 That’s just the way it works and that’s why lawsuits can be settlement tools.
 I’ve never been a fan of paying something when we did nothing wrong.
 It may be the cheapest way.
 But it is not the right way.
 Looking back though I wish I had just paid the $20,000.
 The future cost me a lot more than that.
 It is still costing me.